 |Power management through software|

 DVCon honors the Best Paper/Presentation and Best Poster submissions.
 The awards will be selected by the attendees at DVCon, based on the quality of both the paper and the presentation.
-So please submit your abstract and join DVCon 2014!
+Submit your abstract and join DVCon 2015!

 |Abstract Submission Guidelines|

 • Name, affiliation, phone number and email addresses for all authors.

 • An introduction that specifies the context and motivation of the submission.

 • A summary of the specific contributions of your work.